Skip to main content

 A grasp of these concepts will help you understand this documentation better:

-Once you've created your data models, you can specify how they should be joined together by setting up Relationships.
+Once you've created your data models, you can specify how they should be linked together by setting up Relationships.

 This step is needed for Holistics to build the right SQL query when you combine fields from different models to create a report.